About Moody County

 Property & Public Records

 Moody County Register of Deeds office, located in Moody County Courthouse at 101 East Pipestone Avenue, Flandreau, SD 57028, maintains all land and property records for Moody County.
-The office can be reached for The Register of Deeds records and indexes documents including warranty deeds, quit claim deeds, mortgages, mortgage satisfactions, liens, military discharge papers (DD-214s), easements, plat maps, and other instruments affecting real property.
+The office can be contacted through the office’s website.
+The Register of Deeds records and indexes documents including warranty deeds, quit claim deeds, mortgages, mortgage satisfactions, liens, military discharge papers (DD-214s), easements, plat maps, and other instruments affecting real property.

 • South Dakota law requires all documents affecting title to real property to be recorded with Moody County Register of Deeds office where the property is located.